 Carbon Dioxide

 Breweries purchase carbon dioxide to use in manufacturing operations to carbonate beer and shield processes from oxygenation.
 It’s a critical gas that drives climate change, so using it wisely and eliminating waste is vital.
-We’ve reduced our CO2 usage by implementing systems for detecting and repairing leaks, modifying our tank cleaning principles to conserve CO2, and reducing our usage in our keg line by a third.
+We’ve reduced our CO2 usage by implementing systems for detecting and repairing leaks, modifying our tank cleaning principles to conserve CO2, implementing a nitrogen generator to replace some CO2 with N2, a gas that does not contribute to climate change.

-We’ve got big plans in the future to turn this greenhouse gas into a closed loop—implementing a system to capture the CO2 from fermentation of beer and re-using it in our facility is the ideal goal.
+There are big possibilities in the future to turn this greenhouse gas into a closed loop—implementing a system to capture the CO2 from fermentation of beer and re-using it in our facility is the ideal goal.

 Waste